the Heavy Grail

 K2 This minimalist textured white over machined aluminum pairs perfectly with anything.
 Option for a pink or white switch plate.
 Rear cover plate is texture white.

 Aperture This unique metallic gray textured powder coat over machined aluminum is similar to the type used on some limited-edition Leica cameras and other high-end photography equipment.
 Comes with a black switch plate.
 Rear cover plate is texture black.

 Sunset Blvd This matte (very faintly textured) pink over machined aluminum has a satisfyingly chalky pastel look.
 It is very challenging to apply and often requires multiple coats (hence its higher price), but the result is dreamy.
 Comes with a white switch plate.
 Rear cover plate is texture white.

 Veracity Steel Hefty stainless steel meticulously hand-polished in the heart of Los Angeles by skilled metal artisans.
-(Like any hand-polished stainless piece, microscopic polishing lines will be visible up close at certain angles in bright light, but I work with a firm that gets the parts as close to a true mirror as humanly possible.)
+(Like any hand-polished stainless piece, microscopic polishing lines and depressions will be visible up close at certain angles in bright light, but I work with a firm that gets the parts as close to a true mirror as humanly possible.)
 The Veracity option nearly doubles the weight of the Grail.
 Comes with a black switch plate.
 Rear cover plate is texture black.

 The Heavy Grail comes in two different variants, the HHKB Pro 3 Classic series (the current, USB-C form sold by Topre/Fujitsu), and one version of the Grail that supports the HHKB Pro 2 (legacy, USB Mini) series.
 I'm phasing out Pro 2 support since Topre no longer makes that version, and only a few units in that variant remain.
 Note that the Pro 3 version of the Heavy Grail can also technically house a PCB from a "Pro 3 Hybrid" HHKB in addition to the "Classic" models, but with slightly reduced functionality (see next section below).